-Dr. Handelsman is also a professor in the Department of Molecular, Cellular, and Developmental Biology at Yale University.
+Jo Handelsman is a professor in the Department of Molecular, Cellular and Developmental Biology at Yale University.
+She is also currently Associate Director for Science, White House Office of Science and Technology Policy.

 After speeding through college and graduate school, Jo Handelsman became a professor of plant pathology at the University of Wisconsin–Madison when she was just 26.
 "I was so unprepared," Handelsman recalls with a shudder.
 "We are extremely well prepared to do research.
 But that's not all we do as faculty."